 To satisfy the English language requirement you must meet one of the following:

-- passed the academic version of the International English Language Testing System (IELTS) test, and record a score of 7 in each band with overall score of 7.5.
-The results must be from one sitting, and the results must be from a test completed within two years of the registration application.
+- Pass the academic version of the International English Language Testing System (IELTS) test, and record a score of 7 in each band with an overall score of 7.5.
+The results must be from one sitting, and the results must be from a test completed within two years at the date of your application.
 Results below the standard will not be considered.